michael-yang2/FaceDetect/README.md

 More features to come

+Ver1: Using face_recognition library

+Ver2: Using OpenCV's CascadeClassifier

 # TODO:

-Scrape FaceBook for tagged photos, to be used in conjunction w/ FaceDetect